ucgmsim/slurm_gm_workflow/README.md

 - Code/Scripts for collection of HPC usage information and displaying it on a dashboard.
 - End-to-End tests of the automated workflow
+- Scripts for manual generation and aggregation of empirical intensity measures after the automated workflow has run

 ### Running the automated workflow